amin-babaei/divar/README.md

 <br/>

-This project utilizes React.js and Tailwind CSS on the front-end, and Node.js and Express on the back-end.
+<p align="justify">This project utilizes React.js and Tailwind CSS on the front-end, and Node.js and Express on the back-end.
 React Query is used for data fetching, Socket.io is employed for user chat functionality.
 Pagination and sorting operations are performed by querying the back-end from the front-end.
-Additionally, Google reCAPTCHA is integrated within the registration page to prevent spam, and Yup and Formik are utilized for form validation throughout the project.
+Additionally, Google reCAPTCHA is integrated within the registration page to prevent spam, and Yup and Formik are utilized for form validation throughout the project.</p>

 This project was developed with React.js and Next.js.
 To view the Next.js version, please refer to the `next-js` branch.